-- Version control tracking. - Since the emphasis is not on rechecking, the performance of the kernel can be relaxed and fewer bugs will be introduced. - ► Features can be added without touching the kernel: e.g.: polymorphism, higher-order features. - Web-centric theorem provers: IPFS provides a solution to file persistence.
+- Version control tracking. - Since the emphasis is not on rechecking, the performance of kernels can be relaxed; efforts to optimize kernels often introduce bugs. - Features can be added without touching the kernel: e.g.: polymorphism, higher-order features. - Web-centric theorem provers: IPFS provides a solution to file persistence.